-Estimated cost: R2 117 600 Expected term: 2006 - 2011 Water use of fruit tree/orchard crops CSIR (Natural Resources and the Environment) No. 1770
+Water use of fruit tree/orchard crops CSIR (Natural Resources and the Environment) No. 1770 constrain development if productivity is not improved.

-In summer and winter rainfall areas, water stress in river catchments is increasing.
-Limited water resources can constrain development if productivity is not improved.
 This is particularly important for the fruit tree industry where at least 90% of production is dependent on irrigation.
 However, there is a lack of comprehensive information of the water use of fruit trees or available information on water use is incomplete and contradictory.
 Correct knowledge is absolutely essential for drawing up on-farm water management plans for fruit production.
 The recently-published research reports on water use of citrus and deciduous fruit trees did not provide conclusive results.
 More specifically it is clear that soil-based measurements present a challenge to obtain accurate and reliable information on water use.
 Existing models in South Africa can also not confidently simulate water use of fruit trees for different climate, soil, water and management conditions.
 Therefore, the definite need exists to do intensive research on the tree-based measurements and to design tree-specific models.
 The purpose of this project is to develop comprehensive knowledge of water-use characteristics and the water use of selected fruit tree/orchard crops for application in fruit tree/orchard management in South Africa.
 This will require a review of available knowledge on water use of tropical, sub-tropical and deciduous fruit trees/orchard crops.
 It will be followed by the assessment, ranking and selection of fruit trees/orchard crops in terms of economic importance, current hectarage, geographic distribution and gaps in knowledge on water use.
 The main outputs will be reports on the empirical measurement of water use at the selected sites and the development, verification and validation of models for the selected fruit trees/orchard crops.
 More precise modelling approaches and knowledge of water use will improve management advice to farmers on the productive water use of fruit trees within and between seasons over the productive life of the orchard.